justanotherdot/hedgehog/docs/ideas.md

 # Ideas for Future Hedgehog Features

-This document captures ideas for extending Hedgehog's capabilities, inspired by other property testing and fuzzing tools.
+This document captures ideas for extending Hedgehog's capabilities, both from other property testing and fuzzing tools, and from exploring the longer-term possibilities of the field.

 ## High Impact Features